A snapshot: schools in Yokohama considered (but not necessarily chosen) by English-speaking expats.

 Click here to read our full review of the Yokohama International School

 The school below has been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing it.

 Horizon Japan International School (HJIS)

-Adapted curriculum from National Curriculum of England/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 300 pupils
+Adapted National Curriculum for England/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 400 students

-Established in 2003 and part of the Horizon group of international schools,.
+Established in 2003 and part of the Horizon group of international schools.
 The ratio of students is approximately one third expat, one third dual nationality and one third Japanese.
 Moved to a new state of the art campus in Yokohama in March 2019, complete with sporting pitches on the roof.
-Accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).
+Accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC).